 SOMERSET, KY—The Kentucky Small Business Development Center (SBDC) Childcare Initiative is entering its second year with strong momentum, additional funding and real success stories that reflect its growing impact across the Commonwealth.
 This initiative is designed to increase access to quality childcare for low- and moderate-income families, with a focus on supporting small businesses throughout Kentucky.

 Southeast Kentucky Economic Development Corporation (SKED) and the Kentucky Small Business Development Center (SBDC) have received a second $300,000 grant from the Truist Community Catalyst Initiative in 2025 to fund the program.
-Additionally, a $50,000 grant from Appalachian Community Capital (ACC) will help deliver curriculum support needed for childcare providers to achieve key certifications and compliance benchmarks.
+Additionally, a $50,000 grant from Appalachian Community Capital (ACC) will help deliver the curriculum support childcare providers need to achieve key certifications and compliance benchmarks.

 “This renewed funding gives us the opportunity to build on a powerful foundation and respond to the growing demand for quality childcare across the state,” said Amanda Kelly, director of Small Business Training for SKED.
 “In just one year, we’ve seen how strategic business support can empower providers—not just to grow their centers, but to truly elevate the care they offer.
 The results are real, and the impact reaches beyond the classroom.”

-The Kentucky SBDC Childcare Initiative is a statewide project that leverages the Kentucky SBDC’s resources and expertise, combined with SKED’s proven training framework, to design and implement new programs that support the growth and sustainability of childcare providers.
+The Kentucky SBDC Childcare Initiative is a statewide effort that brings together the Kentucky SBDC’s resources and expertise with SKED’s proven training framework to design and implement programs that support the growth and sustainability of childcare providers.
 These programs enable childcare providers to grow and meet the needs of the Commonwealth’s most needy children.
-Through this collaborative approach, the initiative empowers childcare businesses with the tools and resources necessary for sustainable growth and expanded service to families across the Commonwealth.
+With this collaborative approach, the initiative gives childcare businesses the tools and resources they need to grow sustainably and serve families across the Commonwealth.

 Michelle Spriggs, director of the Kentucky SBDC in Eastern Kentucky, is pleased with the program’s first year.
 She is excited to see further development and success in year two.